cfpb/design-system/docs/components/grid.md

   * <https://cfpb.github.io/capital-framework/components/cf-grid/>

+  **Warning:** *This document is written for people who might want to create a grid system using our Less mixins, and does not itself document how we have used our own mixins to create a grid system.
+Nor does it document how to use said grid system.
+This page probably needs a major re-write.*

   The grid component is a suite of Less variable and mixins that enables you to

   lay out a flexible 12-column grid with fixed-size gutters.